AdamGalt/Awesome-Aliases/README.md

  alias zzz='sudo shutdown now'  # put it to bed with less typing

- alias rrr='sudo restart now'  # restart with less typing
+ alias rrr='sudo reboot now'  # restart with less typing

  alias uptime='uptime | cowsay'  # your cow now tells you your uptime